 - It is estimated that 4 trillion plastic bags are used worldwide annually.
 Only 1% are returned for recycling.

 - Half a million straws are used in the world every day.

 - A full 32% of the 78 million tons of plastic packaging produced annually is left to flow into our oceans; the equivalent of pouring one garbage truck of plastic into the ocean every minute.

 The facts are staggering.
-Now imagine all of that plastic going into the ocean, our soil and our landfills.
-While these facts are from the U.S. Think about our inefficient landfill and non existent recycling, just imagine what the numbers are for us.
+Now imagine all of that going into the ocean, our soil, and our landfills.
+While these facts are from the U.S. Think about our inefficient landfill and non-existent recycling, just imagine what the numbers are for The Bahamas.

 Not having the convenience of disposable plastic items will take some adjustment and getting used to.
 In the long run though; I think it will prove to be very beneficial to our environment and country as a whole.

-What are your thoughts on The Bahamas Governments’ ban of single use plastics?
-Are you ready for the plastic ban coming January 2020?
+What are your thoughts on The Bahamas Governments’ ban of single-use plastics?
+Are you ready for the ban coming January 2020?

 Are you taking any steps to reduce your use of single-use plastics?
 Let me know in the comments.